RDFLib/pySHACL/README.md

 ## License
-This repository is licensed under Creative Commons 4.0 International.
+This repository is licensed under Apache License, Version 2.0.
 See the [LICENSE deed](LICENSE.txt) for details.

 ## Contacts